-You can find the wattage of your security camera on the box or on CCTV itseld.
-If you don’t find wattage over there then you might see something like this -12 VDC/500mA.
+You can find the wattage of your CCTV camera on its box or on the camera itself.
+If you don’t find wattage over there then you might see something like this: 12 VDC/500mA.

-Just multiply the voltage (V) with the current (I) and you will find the power.
+Just multiply the voltage (V) by the current (I) and you will get the rated power (wattage).

 In this case, Power = Voltage (V) X Current (I) = 12 X 0.5 = 6 Watt.

 If you don’t see any of this information on your CCTV box or on the camera itself, then head over to amazon or the camera manufacturer’s website and find your CCTV camera or similar model CCTV over there and check it’s wattage in the product description.

 In a similar way, you can find the wattage of your DVR/NVR if you are using it.

 If you want to know the wattage of different CCTV camera models and DVRs then check out this document from Hikvision PDF.